PRAJUN-V/TutorConnect/documentation.md

 git commit -m "simple login registratin and homepage is completed but when I change is_active after login it is not going to login it refresh the homepage itself I should find a solution for that"

+git commit -m "basic authentication including login and registration is completed will update later if needed according to functionality"

 ___________________________________________________________________________________________________